 Heated Towel Radiators

-Why not bring a splash of luxury into your bathroom with one of our heated towel radiators?
 Long gone are the days of walking out of a beautiful, hot shower into a freezing, cold room.
-Wrap up in a warm, soft towel and tackle the winter chill with confidence (and warmth!)
+Wrap up in a warm, soft towel straight from your towel radiator

-soak.com have a superb range of styles.
-You can choose from traditional, contemporary or minimalistic designs.
-We have straight, curved, flat panel, square and designer options.
-And it doesn’t stop there – our colours includes Chrome, Anthracite and White and are available in a majority of designs.
-We also have different sizes to suit different rooms.
-Whatever your taste, you’re sure to find one to suit your style – and fall in love with.
+You can choose from traditional, contemporary or minimalistic designs - whatever your taste, you’re sure to find one to suit your style – and fall in love with.

 It’s something people often forget, but yes, all plumbed radiators require radiator valves.
 These are purchased separately from the radiator – and it’s important that you choose the right valves for the job.